- Play it again: What do Dragon, White Dwarf and The General have in common?

 Game fans understood the cultural value of video games long before universities and museums began addressing this issue.
-Operating outside institutional structures, fans have drawn on the combined knowledge of large communities to build a history of gaming that’s alive, dynamic and continues to grow.
+Operating outside institutional structures, fans draw on the combined knowledge of large communities to build a history of gaming that’s alive, dynamic, and continues to grow.

-Veronika Megler, co-designer of The Hobbit game, discusses how she learnt that her game was important to many players in the 1980s.
-She shares some stories of the games fans and her experiences making The Hobbit game.
+Veronika Megler discusses how she learnt that her Hobbit game was important to many players in the 1980s.
+She shares some stories of the Hobbit game’s fans.
+And talks about her experiences making The Hobbit game.